Hugh d'Avranches, 1st Earl of Chester1

 M, #215874, d.
 3 February 1939

-General Sir James Frederick Noel Birch was the son of Major R. E. Birch.2 He married Florence Hyacinthe Chetwode, daughter of Lt.-Col. Sir George Chetwode, 6th Bt. and Alice Jane Bass, on 21 October 1903.1 He died on 3 February 1939.1
+General Sir James Frederick Noel Birch was the son of Major R. E. Birch.3 He married Florence Hyacinthe Chetwode, daughter of Lt.-Col. Sir George Chetwode, 6th Bt. and Alice Jane Bass, on 21 October 1903.1 He died on 3 February 1939.1

-General Sir James Frederick Noel Birch was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.).1 He gained the rank of General in the service of the Royal Horse Artillery.1 He was invested as a Knight Grand Cross, Order of the British Empire (G.B.E.).1 He was invested as a Knight Commander, Order of the Bath (K.C.B.).1 He lived at 11 Kensington Gardens, Kensington, London, England.1
+He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.)1 He gained the rank of General in the Royal Horse Artillery.1 He was appointed Knight Grand Cross, Order of the British Empire (G.B.E.)1 He was appointed Knight Commander, Order of the Bath (K.C.B.)1 He lived at 11 Kensington Gardens, Kensington, London, EnglandG.1

-General Sir James Frederick Noel Birch was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.).1 He gained the rank of General in the service of the Royal Horse Artillery.1 He was invested as a Knight Grand Cross, Order of the British Empire (G.B.E.).1 He was invested as a Knight Commander, Order of the Bath (K.C.B.).1 He lived at 11 Kensington Gardens, Kensington, London, England.1
+He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.)1 He gained the rank of General in the Royal Horse Artillery.1 He was appointed Knight Grand Cross, Order of the British Empire (G.B.E.)1 He was appointed Knight Commander, Order of the Bath (K.C.B.)1 He lived at 11 Kensington Gardens, Kensington, London, EnglandG.1

 Ethel Marie Sumner Ryan1